cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.python.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewaySettings.ZeroTrustGatewaySettingsSettingsExtendedEmailMatching">ZeroTrustGatewaySettingsSettingsExtendedEmailMatching</a>

-Specify user email settings for the firewall policies.
+Configures user email settings for firewall policies.

-When this is enabled, we standardize the email addresses in the identity part of the rule, so that they match the extended email variants in the firewall policies.
-When this setting is turned off, the email addresses in the identity part of the rule will be matched exactly as provided.
-If your email has `.` or `+` modifiers, you should enable this setting.
+When you enable this, the system standardizes email addresses in the identity portion of the rule to match extended email variants in firewall policies.
+When you disable this setting, the system matches email addresses exactly as you provide them.
+Enable this setting if your email uses `.` or `+` modifiers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#extended_email_matching ZeroTrustGatewaySettings#extended_email_matching}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/zero_trust_gateway_settings#extended_email_matching ZeroTrustGatewaySettings#extended_email_matching}

 ---